Marketing Realities That Stress Out People

 1. The Budget May Not Be Enough

-When you are only trying your hand in business for the first time, you may not be willing to go all out and spend your entire fortune on one aspect of it.
+When you are only trying your hand at business for the first time, you may not be willing to go all out and spend your entire fortune on one aspect of it.
 You need to pay your employees, after all, as well as purchase the items necessary to produce your products or services.
 Thus, there may not be sufficient funds for marketing purposes.
-Shahram Heshmat Ph.D. reminds that, “there is an opportunity cost to everything we do.
+Shahram Heshmat, Ph.D. reminds us that “there is an opportunity cost to everything we do.
 And that cost is expressed in terms of the next-best alternative.”

 1. You Cannot Do Everything On Your Own